Don’t get me wrong, black coffee is great, but a big splash of heavy cream swirling through your hot coffee?

 Fats are calorie-dense.
 They are also what makes up the majority of the calories in heavy cream.

-One ounce of heavy cream will contain 104 calories.
+One ounce of heavy cream will contain 104 calories with a fat content of 5.5g.
 You will not want as much as that in your mug of joe.
 Half would be more like it, a tablespoon, that would put 52 calories into your coffee.

 The tastiest dairy products are grass-fed and organic.
 I realize this is a major luxury to both have this stuff in my shops and to be able to afford it; but truly, it is tastier.